Synkevych/Synkevych/README.md

 # Roman Synkevych @synkevych

-## 👨‍💻 Junior Web Developer
+## 👨‍💻 Junior Software Engineer

 I'm a Web Developer with 3 years' experience.
 I enjoy creating useful tools and apps to make the world a better place.
 Have experience of creating apps, from choosing technology stack to deploying apps at AWS server and running tests on Travis CI.
-Have strong knowledge about OOP, Agile methodologies, database(Postgres, MongoDB), Unit testing(RSpec), MVC design patterns and how to create Staging and Production Environment at AWS.
+Have strong knowledge about OOP, Agile methodologies, database(Postgres, MongoDB), Unit testing(RSpec), MVC design patterns and work experience with AWS.

 ## 💼 Recent projects

+- [Money Spent Counter](https://github.com/Synkevych/money_spent_counter) - a minimal expenses tracking application uses Ruby on Rails framework, Device, RSpe and Bootstrap.

 - [Count Online Users](https://github.com/Synkevych/realtime_user_tracking) - tracks whether a user is online or not(has opened webpage in browser), showing a green button "Online" at the user card and changes the users counter at the subheader.

-***
+Uses ROR ActionCable(with WebSocket),Fast_jsonapi, React, React Router Dom, Axios

 - [Nested_Rails_Forms](https://github.com/Synkevych/nested_rails_forms) Pet-project for create audits form with a dynamic question field and then answers to them.

-***
+Uses ROR, Device, RSpec and Materialize-sass

-- [OpenStack](https://github.com/Synkevych/openstack) Practiced in the cloud technology, create a bash script to load data and install flexpart with all the required libraries.
+- [OpenStack](https://github.com/Synkevych/openstack) - a couple of bash script to load data and install flexpart with all the required libraries, run multiple virtual machines in OpenStack and basic commands for working with OpenStack.

-***

 **SoftServe, Junior Software Engineer(course)**